-Measures 2016: Stick to the principal that "house is used for living, not for speculation" 2017: Establish a basic system Background/Rationale exist, which discourage the rental housing development.
+Measures Background/Rationale Regulation Impact of Measure 2015-H1 2016 Loosening 2015-16: Rolled back some macroprudential policy measures to encourage home purchasing, and shore up the economy.
+H2 2016-now Tightening 2016: Stick to the principal that "house is used for living, not for speculation" 2017: Establish a basic system and a long-term mechanism that are in line with national conditions 2017: Accelerate the establishment of a multi-layer supply, rent-and-purchase housing system 2018: Outright price ceiling for some cities 2019: Curb financing to the property developers using administrative "window guidance."
+There are only a handful of "good" cities.
+Insufficient rental market, as investors found the return too low.
+The REITS (Real estate investment trust) market does not exist, which discourage the rental housing development.
 Outright price control It is back to the planned economy.
-Regulation the down payment ratio shall not be less than 30 percent; the second housing unit, the down Impact of Measure their projects have been mostly taken over by larger developers. and a long-term mechanism that are in line with national conditions o 2017: Accelerate the establishment of a multi-layer supply, rent-and-purchase housing system o 2018: Outright price ceiling for some cities o 2019: Curb financing to the property developers using administrative "window guidance."
-It is controversial but sometimes there is limited alternatives. • Targeting financing of some developers o Policy makers are of the view that the developers had been aggressive in bidding for land plots in some cities.
-By targeting developers' financing plans, authorities can signal to the market that they are willing to use a wide range of levers for keeping the housing market in check, in addition to more blunt tools such as outright price curbs. payment ratio shall not be less than 50 percent, and the loan interest rate shall not be less than 1.1 times of the benchmark interest rate; for the purchase of the third or more housing loans, the down payment ratio and the loan interest rate shall be substantially increased.
+It is controversial but sometimes there is limited alternatives.
+Targeting financing of some developers Policy makers are of the view that the developers had been aggressive in bidding for land plots in some cities.
+By targeting developers' financing plans, authorities can signal to the market that they are willing to use a wide range of levers for keeping the housing market in check, in addition to more blunt tools such as outright price curbs. payment ratio shall not be less than 40 percent.
+Further, in 2010, for families who purchase the first housing and have a built-up area of 90 square meters or more (including spouses and children), the down payment ratio shall not be less than 30 percent; the second housing unit, the down payment ratio shall not be less than 50 percent, and the loan interest rate shall not be less than 1.1 times of the benchmark interest rate; for the purchase of the third or more housing loans, the down payment ratio and the loan interest rate shall be substantially increased.
 In 2011, it tightened more.
 For families who purchase a second home, the down payment ratio is not less than 60 percent In 2011, impose tax penalty on house "flipping".
 For an individual who purchases a house for less than 5 years, the transaction will be fully taxed according to its sales income.
 In 2013, China introduces outright ban in house purchase in some situations.
-For non-local residents with one or more houses, or non-local households who are unable to provide a local tax payment certificate or social insurance payment certificate for a certain period of time, they shall be suspended of purchasing of properties in the administrative areas.
+For non-local residents with one or more houses, or non-local households who are unable to provide a local tax payment certificate or social insurance payment are discouraged and China's new property rolled out in 2017-2019 are of inferior quality.
+The policy to tighten financing of the property developers has resulted in bankruptcy of some reckless small developers, and their projects have been mostly taken over by larger developers.
 The policy to develop long-term housing scheme, including rental housing has made progress, but may be too slow.